 Keeping each other safe

 - As with any sit, it’s vital that you communicate with the sitter and make sure you’re both comfortable before confirming anything.
-However, in line with social distancing guidance, please ensure that this is done via video call (as opposed to meeting in person).

 - Before you confirm a sitter, be sure to ask whether they have felt unwell or been around anyone with coronavirus symptoms in the past two weeks.
 If they have, you must not confirm the arrangement.